arjun-sethi/extendedPIT/README.md

 ```

 ### To run a test
-First copy and paste below code into pom.xml file of the project in the correct location to include AOD, AOR , ROR
+First copy and paste below code into pom.xml file of the project in the correct location to include all extensions (or remove lines of which is not needed)

     <build>
      <plugins>